 This post contains affiliate links.
 As Amazon Associates, we earn a small commission from qualifying purchases (at no cost to you).
 We are also affiliates of wine.com and may earn a commission if you choose to purchase through our links.
 Click here to read our full policy about affiliate links.
 Thank you for shopping our affiliate links, as it helps us keep the free vegan recipes coming your way!

-Biscuits, man.
+Biscuits, my friend.
 Vegan biscuits.

+Are you on board?
+Good.
 Let’s do this.

 Here are a few simple tips for making killer vegan biscuits I’ve picked up over the years:

-- Use fresh baking powder!
+Use fresh baking powder!
 Did you know baking powder loses some of its effectiveness after 3 months in the pantry?
 If yours is older than that and your baked goods are seriously falling flat, toss it in favor of a new one.
 It’s worth it, trust me!
 What a big improvement.

-- Make sure the biscuits are touching when they bake.
+Make sure the biscuits are touching when they bake.
 I thought this was total BS until I tried making a batch with the biscuits separated.
 Now, I’m a believer!

 - 1 cup whole wheat flour

 - 1 Tbsp minced fresh thyme